 Key Learning Outcomes

 - Title 5 of the Associations Law was amended in 2020 to provide a definition of a beneficial owner.
-However, desktop research and in-country consultations reveal that there are gaps in the legislative framework which comprehensive regulations on beneficial ownership can address.
-Some of these gaps include lack of examples on the forms of ownership and control, no prescribed thresholds, no specific indication of the information on the beneficial owner that should be collected, and no specific requirement for beneficial ownership disclosure.
-Liberia's priority is to put in place a beneficial ownership regulation and form that addresses these gaps and provides comprehensive guidance to reporting persons.
+However, research and consultations reveal that there are gaps in the legislative framework which comprehensive regulations on beneficial ownership could address.

-- Given that Liberia is an early implementer of beneficial ownership reforms and the government is still developing its capacity to deliver on digital projects of this nature, it is more feasible for the Liberia Business Registry (the key implementing agency that will host the planned beneficial ownership registry) to pilot the collection of beneficial ownership data with extractive companies, then use learnings from that process to launch the collection of beneficial ownership data from companies in every sector.
+- Given that Liberia is an early implementer of beneficial ownership reforms and the government is still developing its capacity to deliver on digital projects, it is feasible for the Liberia Business Registry to pilot the collection of beneficial ownership data with extractive companies.
+It could then use learnings from that process to launch the collection of beneficial ownership data from companies in every sector.